 Kos Marina Greece – A review

-In the past 4 months we’ve visited around 10 marinas spanning from Gibraltar on the west of the Mediterranean to Kos, Greece on the east.
+We stayed in marinas from Gibraltar on the west of the Mediterranean to Kos, Greece on the east.
 Thus far, Syracuse, Sicily was the very worst marina – having the highest fees and the most disgusting facilities.
 How hard is it to supply soap to wash your hands and a toilet seat to sit on?

-And if you asked me my favorite marina before today, it would be a toss up between Riposto Marina, Sicily and Gouvia Marina near Corfu Town.
+And if you asked me my favorite marina before visiting Kos, it would be a toss-up between Marina di Ragusa Sicily and Gouvia Marina near Corfu Town in the Greek Ionian.

 The smell was a cross between sewage and mold.
 It wasn’t nice but it was tolerable.
 Let me move on with more details for you…